 The professional Certificate in Orthoptics is a postgraduate certificate program.
 The orthoptic fellowship is offered by the Department of Ophthalmology and Visual Sciences.
 A prerequisite baccalaureate degree is required for application.

 Orthoptics is an allied health profession and clinical science pertaining to the study of eye movements, visual function, and binocular cooperation.
 An orthoptist is an eye muscle specialist who works under the supervision of an ophthalmologist.

 The majority of the 24–month training period is spent in a clinical setting.
 At the completion of the training period, candidates take written and practical board examinations administered by the American Orthoptic Council.

 The first four to six weeks are spent reviewing general anatomy and physiology, and learning the basic anatomy, physiology, and terminology of the eye.
-Students are initially introduced to patient examination by observation of physicians and orthoptists, and gradually increase their exam skills as each new technique is learned.
-Over the first six months anatomy, physiology, optics, and principles of strabismus and amblyopia are taught in depth.
+Students are introduced to patient examination initially by observation of physicians and orthoptists, and gradually build up their exam skills as each new technique is learned.
+Over the first six months, optics and principles of strabismus (eye misalignment) and amblyopia (lazy eye) are taught in depth.

-Contact the Department of Ophthalmology and Visual Sciences for information about the professional Certificate in Orthoptics.
+Contact the Department of Ophthalmology and Visual Sciences for information about the Certificate in Orthoptics.